Skip to main content Skip to footer

 Outdoors:

-• Keep your distance from other people and objects because they are at risk of being struck
+• Keep your distance from other people and objects.
+They can be struck by lightning.

-• Crouch down with your feet together, keep your arms close to your body and bend your head forward
+• Crouch down with your feet together.
+Place your arms close to your body and bend your head forward.

-Buildings with lightning conductors offer good protection.
-Nevertheless, in houses
+Buildings with lightning conductors provide good protection.
+Nevertheless, the following applies in houses:

-• do not come into contact with metal cables that lead into the building from outside and are not properly earthed
+• Do not touch any metal cables that lead into the building from outside.
+They must be properly earthed.

-The metal bodywork of vehicles forms a so-called Faraday cage that protects the occupants.
-Nevertheless, increased caution is required: Heavy rain or hail can impair visibility, electronic traffic guidance signals such as traffic lights can fail.
-Adapt your driving style to the conditions or pull into a parking lot and wait until the storm has passed.
+The metal bodywork of vehicles protects the occupants.
+Nevertheless, caution is important: heavy rain or hail can impair visibility.
+Traffic lights can fail.
+Drive carefully or park and wait until the storm has passed.

-If you are surprised by a thunderstorm while exercising outdoors and there is no possibility to quickly seek shelter in a building
+If you are surprised by a thunderstorm while exercising outdoors and cannot quickly reach a building

-• If playing ball games on a field, seek safe shelter
+• When playing ball games on a field, find a safe shelter.

-• Put objects such as sticks or sports equipment out of your hands
+• Put objects such as sticks or sports equipment out of your hand.

-• Plan ahead for water sports due to the particular dangers involved.
-Leave the water and the shore area as soon as a thunderstorm approaches
+• Plan ahead when practicing water sports.
+Leave the water and the shore area if a thunderstorm is approaching.

 The emergency pharmacy